0x3b29/Bahnhofs-Steuerung-2000/README.md

 ## Cavecasts
 * Currently, using a lot of channels causes problems.
 I found on my Arduino ~350 LED's worked reliably but more resulted in crashes.
 Probably due to the use of String and searching for keys in a loop.
 Eventually I'll come back to this project and fix this but for now only ~100 LED's are enough for my needs

+* This branch is only working (as far as I know) on the Arduino Uno R4 which (at the time of writing) unfortunately has poor performance regarding the rendering of the webpage.
+Everything loads really slow for no apparent reason.
+If this changes in the future, I'll update this project description